 James Steventon is an artist, writer, and runner, based in Northamptonshire.
-James is Director of Fermynwoods Contemporary Art, an Associate Lecturer at The Sir John Cass School of Art, Architecture and Design at London Metropolitan University, External Examiner, Contemporary Art Practice, Gray’s School of Art, Robert Gordon University, Aberdeen, and Digital Special Interest Representative for Engage.
+James is Director of Fermynwoods Contemporary Art, Senior Lecturer (Foundation) at The Sir John Cass School of Art, Architecture and Design at London Metropolitan University, External Examiner, Contemporary Art Practice, Gray’s School of Art, Robert Gordon University, Aberdeen, and Digital Special Interest Representative for Engage.

 James’ artistic practice involves methods of inhabiting the fleeting mental state of operation loosely defined by Csikszentmihalyi as ‘Flow’.
 Strategies for achieving this include both endurance running and endurance drawing.
 That the intention for each strategy is the same, the methods are considered alike: running is drawing.

 This can manifest itself as either public or private performance, where “Matter has been transformed into energy and time motion,” (Lucy Lippard: February 1968) or as the residue of performance in the form of an autotelic object.
 In each case this can be driven by both corporeal physicality and new technology, often from the perspective of the heart as a sensory organ.